saucal/VVV/README.md

 1. Start the Vagrant environment with `vagrant up`
     * Be patient as the magic happens.
 This could take a while on the first run as your local machine downloads the required files.
     * Watch as the script ends, as an administrator or `su` ***password may be required*** to properly modify the hosts file on your local machine.
+    * If you're getting errors on OSX at the beginning of the process that says something that the box cannot be found, try the following:
+        * `sudo rm -rf /opt/vagrant/embedded/bin/curl`
 1. Visit any of the following default sites in your browser:
     * [http://local.wordpress.dev/](http://local.wordpress.dev/) for WordPress stable
     * [http://src.wordpress-develop.dev/](http://src.wordpress-develop.dev/) for trunk WordPress development files